ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-ca.md

 Done in 662.54s.
 </code></pre>

-If you prefered choose `No`{.action} when prompted for enabling SSL connection, this is what happen:
+If you prefer to choose `No` when prompted to enable SSL connection, this is what happens:

 <pre class="console"><code>$ yarn develop
 yarn run v1.22.17